Freaklabs develops Arduino compatible hardware for wildlife research, environmental conservation and basic infrastructure in rural and remote areas.

 We work in partnership with individual researchers, research institutes, landcare managers, global organisations, NGOs and governments to develop systems that are customised, accessible and affordable, and can be maintained by those that use them.

 What We Do

-We’ve worked with organisations such as The World Bank, International Rice Research Institute (IRRI), and UNESCO and Safecast, on projects spanning wildlife monitoring, conservation, indie and small-scale agriculture, and rural and remote infrastructure.
-Our projects include adding audio triggers to camera traps to monitor responses to predator/prey sounds, monitoring the water levels in rice paddies fields, monitoring the GPS and liquid levels in septage trucks to prevent illegal dumping into the Nile, and radiation monitoring in Japan.
-Click here to read more about our projects.
+Our projects span wildlife monitoring, conservation, indie and small-scale agriculture, and rural and remote infrastructure.
+They include adding audio triggers to camera traps to monitor responses to predator/prey sounds, monitoring the water levels in rice paddies fields, monitoring GPS and liquid levels in septage trucks to prevent illegal dumping into the Nile, monitoring soil for conservation land management, and radiation monitoring in Japan.

 We work with individual researchers from Princeton University (USA), Monash University (Australia), University of Porto (Portugal) and others, conservation and landcare managers including Bush Heritage Australia, and international organisations such as The World Bank, International Rice Research Institute (IRRI), and UNESCO.

 Akiba has a background in electronics and product design and has been designing circuits for the past 25 years.
 His experience spans IC and FPGA, firmware, and hardware design to manufacturing.
 His specialty is in outdoor wireless sensor networks and has been working on it since 2002.
 His work has gravitated towards technology for environmental monitoring and is now working on wildlife conservation.